 - Have fun – create a positive and fun working environment where creativity and spontaneity can occur (that will look different for every organization so find what works for you)

-Ditch the Game of Thrones style workplace where it’s every man for him or herself.
-Instead, provide all of your employees opportunities for growth.
-This can be done by giving an employee the opportunity to do something different than they normally do, take training or classes, lead on a team project or go to a conference.
+Ditch the Game of Thrones-style workplace where it’s every man for him or herself.
+Instead, provide all of your employee’s opportunities for growth.
+This can be done by giving an employee the opportunity to do something different than they normally do, take training or classes, lead a team project, or go to a conference.
 You also want opportunities for employees to advance in the company.
 No one will stick around if they can’t move up the proverbial ladder.

 Employees genuinely want your feedback.
 Really!
 They want to hear from their managers where they are doing well and where they could improve.
 So have managers make it a habit to regularly check in with employees and provide that balanced feedback.